History, tourist information, and nearby accommodation

-Though the Ashleworth example is called a 'cross', it is really more of a simple column with a four sided top which has been carved with religious scenes.
+Though the Ashleworth example is called a 'cross', it is really more of a simple column with a four-sided top which has been carved with religious scenes.
 The cross was lost for many years until it was found hidden in a chimney in one of the cottages that line the green.
 The scenes carved upon the cross are thought to represent Mary and John, a Virgin and Child, St Augustine, and Robert Fitzharding, founder of Bristol Abbey.

 Apart from the church and tithe barn, Ashleworth has a number of interesting older buildings, which are, unfortunately, not generally open to the public.
-These include Ashleworth Court, built in 1460, and still retaining its great hall, Ashleworth Manor (1460), a half-timbered manor house once owned by the Abbot of Bristol, and Foscombe House, a Victian Gothic fantasy constructed by Thomas Fulljames.
+These include Ashleworth Court, built in 1460, and still retaining its great hall, Ashleworth Manor (1460), a half-timbered manor house once owned by the Abbot of Bristol, and Foscombe House, a Victorian Gothic fantasy constructed by Thomas Fulljames.

 Ashleworth is located on a minor road just off the A417 about 3 miles north of Gloucester.
-The church and tithe barn are located to the east of the village, and are signposted from the village green.
+The church and tithe barn are located to the east of the village and are signposted from the village green.